-2.5 FITTING RESTRAINT FOR DUCTILE IRON PIPE (ONLY)
+3.3 FITTING RESTRAINT FOR DUCTILE IRON PIPE (ONLY)

-- A. Radial bolt type restrainer systems shall be limited to ductile iron pipe in conjunction with Mechanical Joint (MJ) bell end pipe or fittings.
-The system shall utilize a standard MJ gasket with a ductile iron replacement gland conforming to ASTM A 536.
-The gland dimensions shall conform to Standard MJ bolt circle criteria. - B. Individual wedge restrainers shall be ductile iron heat treated to a minimum hardness of 370 BHN.
-The wedge screws shall be compressed to the outside wall of the pipe using a shoulder bolt and twist-off nuts to insure proper actuating of the restraining system. - C. Standard MJ fitting tee-bolts and nuts shall be high strength steel conforming to AWWA C111 and AWWA C153. - D. Standard MJ gasket shall be virgin SBR meeting ASTM D-2000 3 BA 715 or 3 BA 515.
+- A. Radial bolt type restrainer systems shall be limited to ductile iron pipe in conjunction with Mechanical Joint (MJ) bell end pipe of fittings.
+The system shall utilize a standard MJ gasket with a ductile iron replacement gland conforming to Standard MJ bolt circle criteria. - B. The wedge screws shall be compressed to the outside wall of the pipe using a shoulder bolt and twist-off nuts to insure proper actuating of the restraining system. - C. Standard MJ fitting tee-bolts and nuts shall be high strength steel conforming to AWWA C111 and AWWA C153. - D. Standard MJ gasket shall be virgin SBR meeting ASTM D-2000 3 BA 715 or 3 BA 515.